noahfranco/Sprint-Challenge--JavaScript/README.md

 New Binding - is whenever you have a function invoked with the new keyword

-Exolicit Binding - is when a function is in the global scope
+Exolicit Binding - Binding the .this keyword using .call .apply .bind

 5. Why do we need super() in an extended class?